-I found nearly 40% leaks in my home!!
+I found nearly 40% leaks in my home!
 40%!!
 That means nearly half my bill was from gas leaks and not from the gas I actually needed!

-Turn off all your gas appliances, like geyser/heater, stove, generator, etc. Then see if the gas meter is still running.
+First of all, turn off all your gas appliances, like geyser/heater, stove, generator, etc. Then see if the gas meter is still running.
 If the number dials are still turning, then you have a gas leak.

 The gas meters we have in Pakistan measure the cubic meters of gas used.
 So they measure a volume of gas, rather than the weight of gas or energy consumed.
 The assumptions about gas pressure and chemistry is set at the Billing Station, to give an approximation of the amount of energy consumed by the customer.

 My meter reading currently says 28569280, which is 18569.280 m3.
 If you live outside Pakistan, your gas meter could be measuring in m3, ft3, MMBTU, or other units of volume or energy.
 Look at your gas utility’s website to find out how to read their meters.